engie-group/shaystack/Contibute.md

 make test
 ```

-The functional tests, try to use the different versions of provider with the same data.
+The functional tests try to use the different versions of provider with the same data.
 To do that, it's necessary to
 start different database in docker environment.
 Use `make functional-test`

 ```bash